-Sunshine Dental Group offers several highly effective dental implant procedures.
-Read on and watch the video segment to learn how dental implants can help you achieve a healthy mouth and an attractive smile..
+Among the cosmetic dental treatments offered by Sunshine Dental Group is the increasingly common dental Implants.
+Read on and watch the video below to learn how dental implants can help you achieve a healthy mouth and an attractive smile:

 For over 40 years, dental implants have been used successfully in millions of people worldwide who have lost one or more teeth due to periodontal disease, trauma or injury, or any other reason.
-Dental Implants are one of the most predictable and conservative ways of replacing missing teeth with the best long term success.
+Dental Implants are one of the most successful and aesthetically pleasing ways of replacing missing teeth with a high success rate.

-• Dental implants allow you to eat and speak with comfort and confidence.
-Not having to cover up holes in your smile with your hand or ensuring dentures don’t slip or loosen when laughing.
+- Dental implants allow you to eat and speak with comfort and confidence.
+Not having to cover up holes in your smile with your hand, and eliminating the discomfort associated with dentures.
 Smiling and laughing are for the good times and should be enjoyed with confidence.

-2. Inserting the dental implant: The dental implant is placed into the jawbone.
-This is performed under local anaesthetics at our surgery.
+- Inserting the dental implant: The dental implant is placed into the jawbone.
+This is performed under local or general anaesthetic (depending on the situation) at our surgery.
 Instructions for postoperative care are given.
 Healing time depends on bone quantity, quality and the clinical situation.

-3. Attaching the abutment: Once the implant has become osseo-integrated, it is uncovered and an abutment attached to it
+- Attaching the abutment: Once the implant has become osseointegrated, it is uncovered and an abutment attached to it.

-4. Fitting the crown: Your new artificial tooth (crown) is attached to the dental implant.
+- Fitting the false tooth: Your new artificial tooth or teeth is attached to the dental implant.